docdyhr/ansible-keyring/README.md

 **NB!** Somehow ansible-playbook used with vault-keyring-client.py cannot see the test_user in ansible.cfg but uses the current system $USER!?

-Reproduces the same error as above:
-**ERROR!
-Vault password client script ~/.ansible/vault-keyring-client.py did not find a secret for vault-id=ansible_key_test: b'vault-keyring-client could not find key="ansible_key_test" for user="$USER" via backend="macOS Keyring"\n'**

-It turns out that vault-keyring-client.py and vault-keyring.py uses to different methods to get 'username'! vault-keyring.py works nicely and the other one not!
+It turns out that vault-keyring-client.py and vault-keyring.py uses 2 different methods to get 'username'. vault-keyring.py works nicely and vault-keyring.py not!

-I just implemented the vault-keyring method for getting usernames in vault-keyring-client.
-Now it works according to the description in vault-keyring-client comments!
+After implementing the vault-keyring method for getting usernames in vault-keyring-client.py, it now works according to the description in vault-keyring-client comments.

 ## Notes

-**NB!** It's recommended to put any password files / scripts outside the current folder for security reasons - example path: ***~/.ansible***
+**NB!** It's recommended to put any password files / scripts outside source control ie. git project folder for better security - example path: ***~/.ansible***

 ## References